What’s the Difference Between a Pedorthist and a Podiatrist?

 One of the most common questions we get from new patients is “What exactly is a Pedorthist?
 Is that the same thing as a Podiatrist?”
-The simple answer is no, although we have some elements of our practice in common, we are very different.
+The simple answer is no, although we have some elements of our practice in common, Pedorthists and Podiatrists are very different.
+Both Pedorthists and Podiatrists are trained and qualified to treat and care for feet.
+However, Podiatrists are qualified to provide skin and nail care, whereas Pedorthists focus on the biomechanics of the feet and lower limbs, providing comprehensive foot assessments custom foot orthotics and recommending or modifying footwear.

 There are quite a few specialized footcare professionals available to us in Canada, and it can be confusing to know which professional you ought to see for your specific concerns.
 In Ontario, we have Pedorthists, Podiatrists, Chiropodists, Foot Care Nurses, and Orthotists available to provide varying levels of foot care.
 Depending on your specific situation, you may need to be seen by one or more of these clinicians to best treat your condition(s).